 Head lice are tiny insects that feed on blood from the human scalp.
-An infestation of head lice, called pediculosis capitis, most often affects children and usually results from the direct transfer of lice from the hair of one person to the hair of another.
+An infestation of head lice most often affects children and usually results from the direct transfer of lice from the hair of one person to the hair of another.

 Over-the-counter and prescription medications are available to treat head lice.
-Following treatment instructions carefully is important for ridding your scalp and hair of lice and their eggs.
+Follow treatment instructions carefully to rid your scalp and hair of lice and their eggs.

-A number of home or natural remedies are used to treat head lice infestations, but there is little to no clinical evidence of their effectiveness.
+A number of home or natural remedies are also used to treat head-lice infestations, but there is little to no clinical evidence of their effectiveness.

 Itching.
-Itching on the scalp, neck and ears is the most common symptom.
-This is an allergic reaction to louse saliva.
-When a person has an infestation for the first time, itching may not occur for two to six weeks after infestation.
+The most common symptom of a lice infestation is itching on the scalp, neck and ears.
+This is an allergic reaction to louse bites.
+When a person has a lice infestation for the first time, itching may not occur for four to six weeks after infestation.

 Lice on scalp.
 Lice may be visible but are difficult to spot because they're small, avoid light and move quickly.